peidevs/Event_Resources/TalkFAQ.md

 #### I could talk on X, but I don't know if it applies.

 * First, check [our log](https://github.com/peidevs/Event_Resources/blob/master/MeetUps.csv) to see the diversity in talks.
 There's programming languages, hardware, Agile techniques, and a quadcopter demo.
 We're super-chill and open to almost anything.
+* Note that we're encouraging "beginner level" talks, so "Intro to X" is certainly an option.
 * If still in doubt, *ask us*.
 We don't bite!
 We can help shape the talk.

+#### Can you give me some example topics?

+* _Intro to X_, where X is a language, library, framework, tool, etc. We're open to beginner level talks, so "Intro to HTML 5" is perfectly reasonable.
+* _Top tips for X_.
+Share lessons learned.
+* _Review of X_.
+Have you read a good/classic book?
+Share your insight with us.
+* _My Home Project_.
+Do you have a side-project? (e.g. a mobile app) We'd love to hear about it.
+* _Why I Hate X_.
+Everyone loves a good rant, esp. if it is barbed yet tongue-in-cheek.
+* _Open Forum on X_.
+When in doubt, become a facilitator and lead a discussion among the group.
+Sometimes, the best convos come from this.

 #### I don't really have a lot of time.